joinpursuit/Pursuit-Core-iOS/fundamentals/functions-one/README.md

 ## 5: Function Parameters as Value Types

-In the solution above, we had to reset the variable myString.
+In the solution above, we had to reset the variable `myString`.
 How would we write the code below to solve our problem?

 ```swift
 var myString = "Hello there"